osposweb/osposweb.github.io/Local-Deployment-using-LEMP-(Linux,-Nginx,-MariaDB,-PHP7.0-&-Adminer)-on-Ubuntu-16.04.md

 `<?php phpinfo(); ?>`

 Now in the browser address bar, enter `localhost/php_info.php`.
 You should see your server’s PHP information.
-This means PHP is workinging is fine.
+This means PHP is workinging fine.
 For your server’s security, you should delete php_info.php file now.

 # 7: Install 'Adminer' ('phpmyadmin' equivalent)